Kekananen/kekananen/README.md

 ---

-My focus at the moment in metagenomics; however, I love everything population genetics and evolutionary biology wise and may be willing to collaborate.
+My focus at the moment is in metagenomics; however, I love everything population genetics and evolutionary biology wise and may be willing to collaborate.
 Even if I may really wish to work on a topic with you, there is a chance I may have to decline as I can't take on more project then time allows for.
 If you want to do a collaboration, reach out and we can see if it is something that is in scope for my work.
 I will do my best to point you to resources minimally if we can't work something.

 ### Current Projects
 - Creation of biological workflows and automization of data processes for 'omic datasets.